The 7 Best Etsy Alternatives To Increase Sales In 2022

 - Fair Competition: Zibbet allows a range of products on its site, with one limitation: All items must be in the categories of handmade, vintage, craft, or fine art.
 That means your handmade items won’t be competing with mass-produced goods.

-- Connect Multiple Sale Channels: In addition to a storefront on the Zibbet Marketplace, you can connect stores on other sites, including Etsy, AC Moore, Stitch, Facebook Shop, and more.
+- Connect To Multiple Sale Channels: In addition to a storefront on the Zibbet Marketplace, you can connect stores on other sites, including Etsy, AC Moore, Stitch, Facebook Shop, and more.
 Even better, Zibbet’s inventory management tools allow you to track inventory and sales across all those channels.
 And any updates to your Zibbet listings — price, title, photos, and so on — will update everywhere at once, automatically.

-- No Limits: Add as many products to your shop as you’d like.
+- No Listing Limits: Add as many products to your shop as you’d like.
 You can include digital downloads, too.

-- Marketing: You can run sales, offer coupon codes, or create a loyalty program to reward return customers.
+- Easy Marketing: You can run sales, offer coupon codes, or create a loyalty program to reward return customers.
 It’s up to you.

 - Multiple Currencies: If you’re aiming for international sales, you’ll appreciate the 21 major currencies that are supported on the Zibbet Marketplace.